 The TWS50 don't offer quite as much in the way of dynamic detail or timing as the likes of the Melomanias but, then, they are significantly more affordable.
 They still have an open and spacious musical presentation with plenty of layers to enjoy.
 Voices are full-bodied and there's a good zing at the top-end too.

 They may not make the angels weep, but if this is the extent of your budget, you’ll get a very competitive product.

 Are you the sporty type, looking for a durable pair of in-ears that will survive the rough and tumble of a gym workout or outdoor run?
 Then these are for you.

 No matter the price, sport headphones need to do two things: fit securely and comfortably, and sound decent.
 These JVCs get it in one.
 Despite being eminently affordable, they are the flagship model in the company’s new in-ear sport range, and fully committed to the fitness cause.
 They aren’t just water-resistant, but washable to IPX7 standards, so you can give them a thorough clean under the tap after use.
 Handy.

 Cheap headphones often suffer from thinness and brightness.
 Not here.
 The JVCs have decent weight and are beautifully balanced.
 OK, they don’t have the full dose of insight or subtlety of pricier pairs, but their presentation is one you could happily listen to for hours on end without any discomfort.

 Read the full review: JVC HA-ETR40

-Kill two birds with one stone in fine style with these affordable, feature-packed headphones: they're wireless and noise-cancelling, all for less than £100.
+Kill two birds with one stone in fine style with these affordable, feature-packed headphones: they're wireless and noise-cancelling, all for a very affordable price indeed.